techgrounds/techgrounds-Jeroen-Immerzeel/Python/python_2.md

 Zeer simpele copy&paste.

 ### Print the value of i in the for loop.
 You did not manually assign a value to i.
 Figure out how its value is determined.
-De range()-fucntion zal de cijfers 0 - 9 printen.
+De range()-function zal de cijfers 0 - 9 printen.
 Dit omdat i een lege variabele is en bij elke iteratie van de range()-functie een value krijgen van 0 - 9.
 Hierbij is het belangrijk om te snappen dat Python "0-indexing" gebruikt; elke indexering start daarbij met 0 ipv 1.

 ### Add a variable x with value 5 at the top of your script.